-You can set up Manual Tax in the control panel to configure and manage taxes manually, additionally, you can also set up Automatic Tax with a third-party tax service to help automate calculation and tax document submission to the tax service.
+You can set up Basic Tax in the control panel to configure and manage taxes manually, you can also set up Automatic Tax with a third-party tax service to help automate calculation and tax document submission to the tax service.

 When Tax Services Apply

-Regardless if manual tax or an automatic tax service is enabled within the control panel, manual tax will always apply to prices on product listing and product display pages.
-Additionally, manual tax will apply to prices on the cart and checkout before a destination address has been provided by your customer.
+Regardless if basic tax or an automatic tax service is enabled within the control panel, basic tax will always apply to prices on product listing and product display pages.
+Additionally, basic tax will apply to prices on the cart and checkout before a destination address has been provided by your customer.

-If manual tax is enabled within the control panel, then it will also apply to prices after a destination address has been provided by your customer.
+If basic tax is enabled within the control panel, then it will also apply to prices after a destination address has been provided by your customer.

 If an automatic tax service is enabled within the control panel, when your customer provides a destination address, then the automatic tax service will apply to prices in cart and checkout.

-Note that manual tax will still apply to prices on product listing and product display pages, even after the customer has provides a destination address and the automatic tax service has been applied.
+Note that basic tax will still apply to prices on product listing and product display pages, even after the customer has provides a destination address and the automatic tax service has been applied.

 How Prices and Tax are Calculated

-When a destination address is provided by your customer, manual tax calculates prices and tax by first removing the tax amount that was applied by the Default Tax Zone or Default Tax Address.
-Manual tax then applies the Tax Rates from the Tax Zone that corresponds with the destination address provided.
+When a destination address is provided by your customer, basic tax calculates prices and tax by first removing the tax amount that was applied by the Default Tax Zone.
+Basic Tax then applies the Tax Rates from the Tax Zone that corresponds with the destination address provided.
 If no tax zone corresponds with the destination address then the default tax zone is used.

 Importantly, this means if you enter prices inclusive of tax, a potential outcome is that the final tax inclusive price is different to the tax inclusive price that you originally entered into the control panel.